Western Kentucky vs. Middle Tennessee NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Western Kentucky's games this season have gone over 68 points three of seven times.
+- Western Kentucky and its opponents have combined to score more than 67 points in three of seven games this season.

-- Middle Tennessee has combined with its opponents to score more than 68 points in one game this season.
+- Middle Tennessee's games have gone over 67 points in just one opportunity this season.

+- The combined points per game average of the two teams, 70.8, is 3.8 points above Saturday's over/under.

-- The two teams combine to score 70.8 points per game, 2.8 more than the total in this contest.
+- These two squads combine to surrender 56.9 points per game, 10.1 fewer than this contest's over/under.

-- This contest's total is 11.1 points more than the 56.9 these two squads combine to allow per game this season.

-- The average total in Hilltoppers games this season is 66.9, 1.1 points fewer than Saturday's total of 68 .
+- The Hilltoppers and their opponents score an average of 66.9 points per game, 0.1 fewer than Saturday's total.

+- In 2021, games involving the Blue Raiders have averaged a total of 56.7 points, 10.3 fewer than this game's set over/under.

 Western Kentucky Stats and Trends